buds-lab/ComfortLearn/README.md

 | `agent_type` | String | Name of the class of agent to use |

 ### PCM
-The current version of the platform was tested using the `Dorn` dataset @TODO: ref Dorn.
-You can downlaod the dataset from here.
-Each occupant in the `Dorn` dataset had a Random Forest model trained on its data using a 5-fold cross-validation with F1-micro as evaluation metric.
+Each occupant in the occupant dataset had a Random Forest model trained on its data using a 5-fold cross-validation with F1-micro as evaluation metric.

 Details about the modeling are stored within the `config/`folder.
 Example:

-`python train_pcm.py configs/train_pcm_dorn.yaml`
+`python train_pcm.py configs/train_pcm_<DATASET>.yaml`

-This procedure is taken from `Quintana, M., Schiavon, S., Tartarini, F., Kim, J., & Miller, C. (2022).
-Cohort comfort models--Using occupants' similarity to predict personal thermal preference with less data. arXiv preprint arXiv:2208.03078.`
+This procedure is taken from *Quintana, M., Schiavon, S., Tartarini, F., Kim, J., & Miller, C. (2022).
+Cohort comfort models--Using occupants' similarity to predict personal thermal preference with less data. arXiv preprint arXiv:2208.03078.*

 ## Simulation
 To execute one full run of the simulation, simply run: